 Owning a business or working as a freelancer or independent contractor can be a terrific experience.
 You don't report to a boss, for the most part, but you do have the added responsibility of covering any costs a business usually would if you were a company employee.
-Luckily, you can claim some of these expenses, such as car insurance, as a deduction on your tax return, which can save you a lot of money.

 How to calculate auto expense deductions

 When claiming auto expenses as a deduction, you have two ways of doing so.
 In fact, the Internal Revenue Service (IRS) recommends tax payers figure their deduction both ways and take the deduction that gives them the biggest benefit.

 The two ways of claiming a deduction include:

 - Standard deduction: Claiming a standard deduction is the first, and probably easiest, way to claim a car insurance deduction on your taxes.
 While easier, this deduction only takes into account the mileage driven, multiplying the number of business miles by a certain rate.
 It does not allow you to claim any part of your car insurance as adeduction.

 - Detailed deduction: Taking a detailed deduction allows you to deduct other expenses associated with your car, including insurance premiums.
 With this method, you would take the amount of business miles driven as a percentage of total use of your car for the year and apply that percentage to expenses, such asinsurance premiums.

 So, if you spent 60% of your miles in your car going from customer to customer, then you could claim 60% of your car insurance premiums as a tax deduction.